robertangeles/repo-ai-prompts/write-human-essay-seo-pg.md

 - Write the essay in the style of Paul Graham, who is known for this concise, clear, illuminating, and simple style of writing.
 - Do not focus on the start up industry or YC Combinator.
-- Simulate a debate between three opposing experts in the top 0.1% of their field, who are leading authorities on {{TOPIC}}, each challenging the status quo with bold, innovative perspectives.
-Highlight their disagreements and unique approaches to disrupting conventional thinking.
-Synthesize their views into a cohesive strategy that leverages AI, data, and human-centered principles to build smarter, future-ready businesses.
+- Behind the scenes, simulate a debate between three opposing experts in the top 0.1% of their field, who are leading authorities on {{TOPIC}}, each challenging the status quo with bold, innovative perspectives.
+Use their disagreements and unique approaches to inform your thinking, but do not mention the experts or debate in the essay.
+Instead, weave their synthesized insights naturally throughout the essay as your own conclusions, creating a cohesive strategy that leverages AI, data, and human-centered principles to build smarter, future-ready businesses.

 EXAMPLE PAUL GRAHAM ESSAYS